Review Sheet -- Test 1 (week 4) Biology 1224 B Entomology; James Adams

 Ephermerellidae, Leptophlebiidae, Heptageniidae, Oligoneuriidae, Caenidae,

-Order Odonata -- Dragonflies and Damselflies; about 5000 species worldwide.
+Order Odonata -- Dragonflies and Damselflies; Chapter 21

 Huge eyes on large, mobile head (for predaceous lifestyle -- catch other insects on the

-direct flight mechanism, with huge flight muscles; only insects to move fore- and
+flight mechanism, with huge flight muscles; only insects to move fore- and hindwings out

-hindwings out of phase (makes "hovering" possible); sacrifice walking muscles (can
+of phase (makes "hovering" possible); sacrifice walking muscles (can only grasp with

-only grasp with legs, not walk); legs successively longer toward rear, creates basket
+legs, not walk); legs successively longer toward rear, creates basket for catching prey;

-for catching prey; long, thin abdomen.
-Male deposits sperm in secondary copulatory
+long, thin abdomen.
+Male deposits sperm in secondary copulatory organ on third

-predaceous, with unique huge hinged, grasping labium; can catch fish, tadpoles, etc.
+unique huge hinged, grasping labium; can catch fish, tadpoles, etc. About 5000 species

 Suborder Anisoptera -- Dragonflies